-After years of dedicated clinical training, you're a specialist in your field and you're looking for the next challenge.
-Making the move to private practice is an exciting time in your career and there are many benefits in becoming your own boss.
+After years of dedicated clinical training, you're a specialist in the field of anaesthetics and you're looking for the next challenge.
+Making the move to private practice either solo or by joining a group is an exciting venture and there are many benefits in becoming your own boss.
 Self-employment means choosing your own hours of work, as well as the chance to structure and manage your own practice.

-However, being an excellent medical professional doesn't guarantee success as a private practitioner.
+However, being an excellent anaesthetist doesn't guarantee success as a private practitioner.
 Before taking the plunge there's a lot to plan and consider.
 Thankfully, just as you have invested time in cultivating the knowledge required by your specialty, others have spent years gathering the skills needed to help you build your practice.
 They are there to help you avoid any potential pitfalls along the way.